jorritfolmer/puppet-splunk/README.md

 - `true` (default)
 - `false`

+### `reuse_puppet_certs_for_web`

+Optional.
+By default the certificates signed by the SplunkCommonCA will be used to secure the Splunkweb interface at 8000/tcp If you want to use the one signed by the Puppet CA, set this option to true.

+- `false` (default)
+- `true`

 ### `requireclientcert`

 Optional.
 Used on a server to require clients to present an SSL certificate.